And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 And on the other hand, if it's your restaurant, you have a right to say, well, no smoking.

-If it's your house, you have the right to say, no smoking.
+If it's your house, you have the right to say no smoking.

-Now, what a lot of people do, they have contempt for the ideas of liberty associated with private property rights.
+Now, what a lot of people will do, they have contempt for the ideas of liberty associated with private property rights.

 That is, they want to be able to forcibly impose their preferences on other people.

-Now they want to be able to use the law to force restaurant or bar owners who are satisfied allowing smoking in their establishment, they want to force them not to allow smoking.
+Now, they want to be able to use the law to force restaurant or bar owners who are satisfied allowing smoking in their establishment.

-You'd feel you'd feel that would be unjust.
+You'd feel that would be unjust.

-Well, it works the other way too.
+Well, it works the other way, too.

 And that's the role of private property.